Having founded the structure that virtually all US law firms follow, “cerebral” Cravath is the OG of BigLaw.

 Offers: undisclosed

-Most summers are made offers, and when associates start at the firm, they indicate their practice preference between corporate, litigation, tax, executive compensation and benefits, or trusts and estates.
-They are subsequently assigned a partner or partner group for their first rotation of 15 to 18 months.
+Most summers receive offers and, when associates start at the firm, they indicate their practice preference between corporate, litigation, tax, executive compensation and benefits, or trusts and estates.
+They are subsequently assigned a partner or partner group for their first rotation of about 18 months.

 Top tips for this stage: